CNES/EleFits/doc/breaking_changes.md

 ### All indices are 0-based

 Most indices in 2.0 were 0-based (e.g. in `Raster` and `Column`).
-A notable exception is the HDU index, which used to follow the CFitsIO convention.
+A notable exception was the HDU index, which used to follow the CFitsIO convention.
 Yet, the Fits standard doesn't set any convention for HDU indices (well, HDU indices are not even mentioned in the standard).
 Therefore, it was decided to homogeneize indexing, and follow the C++ convention instead.

+For more details, see \ref types.

 ## Breaking changes in 2.0

 ### Method name change

-* Method case is pascalCase;
+* Method name case is now pascalCase, according to Euclid quality rules;
 * Method names are homogeneized.